LongHuynh7149/hello/README.md

 # hello
 creating a new repository
 I am learning about github
-I'm learing to create a new repository and create gib changes
+I'm learing to create
+A new repository and create git changes